portlandcodeschool/js-night/core-js-lessons/exercises/HW2/HW-week2.md

 **c)** Verify proposed moves of pieces on a populated board.

 Write one more method of the board:

-`board.canMove(fromN,toN)` considers a move by the piece currently at space fromN to space toN.
-The function should return false if the move is impossible for one of these reasons:
+`board.canMove(fromN,toN)` considers a move by the piece currently at space _fromN_ to space _toN_.
+The function should return boolean _false_ if the move is impossible for any of these reasons:

--- either fromN or toN is invalid, or there is no piece at fromN, -- the piece cannot move in that direction and distance, -- the piece is blocked by another piece en route,
+* either _fromN_ or _toN_ is invalid, or there is no piece at _fromN_,
+* the piece cannot move in that direction and distance,
+* the piece is blocked by another piece en route,
--- toN holds a piece of the same color.
+* _toN_ holds a piece of the same color.

 Otherwise the function should return a truish value:

--- boolean _true_ if toN is empty, or
+* boolean _true_ if _toN_ is empty, or
--- the name of an opposing piece captured at toN.
+* the name of an opposing piece captured at _toN_.

 General simplifications:
 You may ignore threats to a king which would disallow certain moves in a real game.